Your Best Customers Want to Leave You a Google Review. They Just Forget.

 Hi [Name]!
 [Your Name] here from [Company].
 It was great working on your [project type] today.
 Small businesses like ours grow through word-of-mouth.
 If you were happy with our work, would you mind leaving us a quick Google review?
 [LINK] - Thanks so much!

-Quality Check + Ask
+The Quality Check

 Hi [Name], this is [Your Name] from [Company].
 Just checking in - is everything working well after today's service?
 If you're happy with the work, we'd really appreciate a Google review: [LINK].
 If anything's not right, just reply and we'll make it right!